Squonk: Origins

 The first written account of the squonk was from the 1910 book Fearsome Creatures of the Lumberwoods.
-His provenance was attested in the next written iteration, in the 1939 book Fearsome Critters.
+Its provenance was described in the next written iteration, in the 1939 book Fearsome Critters.
 This book suggested that the creatures had migrated from deserts to swamps to finally settle in Pennsylvania.
 As logging camps were continuously moving in the early 20th century, this could explain their migration to Pennsylvania.

 Appearance and behavior

-Unlike many mythological creatures, the supposed physical characteristics of the squonk remain unchanged from the original written account, which states:
+The supposed physical characteristics of the squonk, based on the original written account, are as follows:

 The squonk is of a very retiring disposition, generally traveling about at twilight and dusk.
 Because of its misfitting skin, which is covered with warts and moles, it is always unhappy ...
 Hunters who are good at tracking are able to follow a squonk by its tear-stained trail, for the animal weeps constantly.
 When cornered and escape seems impossible, or when surprised and frightened, it may even dissolve itself in tears.